ContriHUB/Chamber_of_Secrets/README.md

     Real-Time Chat: Users can chat one-to-one as well as in a group in real-time.
     Search: Users can search for other users to chat with.
     Notifications: Users receive notifications if new messages are received and chat is not opened.
-    Video Calls: Users can make one-to-one as well as group video calls.

 Features